 5. Bodhi Dog Not Here Potty Training Spray

-- Scent-based repellent: Removes odors that attract dogs to marked spots
+- Scent-Based Deterrent: Removes odors that attract dogs back to the same area, supporting consistent training.

 - No harsh chemicals